Home/DOLLARS & SENSE

 2. Hot Springs National Park // Arkansas

-At just 5,550 square acres, Hot Springs is the smallest park in the National Parks System, but there’s still plenty to do there.
-You can hike on the trails and see the natural hot springs that have been attracting people to the area for centuries.
-And if you’re in the mood to relax after a long day outdoors, the surrounding town of Hot Springs is filled with bathhouses that source mineral water from the springs.
+At just 5550 acres, Hot Springs is one of the smallest national parks in the U.S., but there’s still plenty to do there.
+You can hike on wooded or urban trails and see the natural hot springs that have been attracting people to the area for centuries.
+And if you’re in the mood to relax after a long day outdoors, the surrounding town of Hot Springs is filled with historic bathhouses that source mineral water from the springs.

 3. Dry Tortugas National Park // Florida

-Every day, a ferry shuttles passengers 70 miles from Key West, Florida, to Dry Tortugas National Park.
-The island houses the ruins of Fort Jefferson—an all-masonry fort built between 1846 and 1875 to protect the U.S.’s access point to the Gulf of Mexico.
-The park was originally established to protect historically-important structures, but Dry Tortugas is also a great place to enjoy nature.
-Scuba divers can spot corals, nurse sharks, and sea turtles close to shore.
+Every day, a ferry transports passengers 70 miles from Key West, Florida, to Dry Tortugas National Park.
+The island houses the ruins of Fort Jefferson—an all-masonry military fort built between 1846 and 1875 to protect the U.S.’s access point to the Gulf of Mexico.
+The park was originally established to protect historically important structures, but Dry Tortugas is also a great place to enjoy nature: Snorkelers and scuba divers can spot pristine coral reefs, nurse sharks, and sea turtles close to shore.

 4. Lassen Volcanic National Park // California